 Once in a while, my husband says we should climb a mountain together.

 I enjoy walking and hiking and am fascinated by the outdoors.
-But, mountains are on their own league.
+But, mountains are in their own league.
 I don’t think I am fit enough to tackle a challenge like that.

 The problem is that my definition of ‘mountain’ seems to be unclear in my mind.

 My idea of mountains brings visions of the Rockies or of the Sierra Nevada.
-However, a 14 thousander is not needed to test my skills.
+However, a 14er is not needed to test my skills.
 A mere 1,000 feet elevation gain can get me into hyperventilation mode.

 Del Cerro Park is located in the city of Rancho Palos Verdes in Los Angeles County.